Ed94/VEFontCache-Odin/scripts/Readme.md

 Essentially equivalent scripts from the PS scripts used on windows were ported to bash.
 Tested in WSL ubuntu image for Linux, and a github action workflow for MacOS.

+Build sokol manually if not using a fresh clone.

 #### Note on dependency packages

-Some dependencies are cloned directly into a created thirdparty directory.
+All other dependencies are provided directly into the thirdparty directory.
+However they can be cloned from their corresponding github repos:

 [harfbuzz](https://github.com/Ed94/odin_harfbuzz) is configured to pull & build the C++ library, it will use the gcc toolchain (you can change it to use meson instead of preferred).

 * On MacOS, harbuzz imports through system:harfbuzz instead as there is an issue with importing via relative directories.
   * Use for example `brew install harfbuzz`

-[freetype](https://github.com/Ed94/odin-freetype) package does not come with binaries (uses "system:" instead)
 [sokol](https://github.com/floooh/sokol) built using `build_sokol_library.sh`.
 [sokol-tools](https://github.com/floooh/sokol-tools) used by `compile_sokol_shaders.sh` to compile the glsl files into odin files for the sokol backend.